 “Ms. Fukazawa has continually amazed me with her ability to create strikingly distinctive styles, always a leap ahead of the hottest and conservative trends.
 She brings an exceptional level of creativity and technical ability and always surpasses expectations.
 She is an inspiration and her stylistic genius is of tremendous value ” -Frank Wess-

 Haruna Fukazawa is a New York-based flutist from Tokyo, Japan.
-She has been an active member of the New York, Japan and Europe musical scene as a performer, composer, and recording artist.
+She has been an active member of the New York and Japan musical scene as a performer, composer, and recording artist.
 Her playing style is straightforward, sweet, and powerful, which was inspired most by her teacher and the Jazz legend, Frank Wess.

 Haruna began playing the piano at the age of 4.
 At the age of 12, she began playing the flute.
 After graduating from Mushashino Academia Musicae as a classical player, she attended a Jazz pianist Oscar Peterson's show.
 She not only discovered jazz but also decided to focus her career on it.
 In September 2009, she went to New York and took private lessons from the jazz legend Frank Wess.
 She has been taking lesson from him every time she returns to United States.
 Mr. Wess became one of her main influences.
 Haruna made her debut in2004 in a flute-duo recital playing classical music.
 On the following year she joined Tuk Tuk Skip, an Irish-pop band.
 In 2006 she joined two musical projects as a permanent member, Cichla Temensis; A Progressive-Rock band, and Bellfast; A Folk Metal band.
 In 2009 she was part of "4°C": a female jazz band who made an appearance in CS Channel Terebi Asahi, on the show Genryu Jazz.
 In 2010, she was the guest performer at a live show with two famous jazz musicians: the bassist Kiyoto Fujiwara and the pianist Peter Madsen.